opt-out-tools/start-here/CONTRIBUTING.md

 #### Campaign for us

 Are you a public speaker or working in the field of brand & marketing?
 The **OOT** Marketing team is always looking for help for our different campaigns.

-If you'd like to represent us at public events or help with our brand and marketing strategy, please contact *TBD*.
+If you'd like to represent us at public events or help with our brand and marketing strategy, reach out to us on [Twitter](https://twitter.com/optoutools) to get an invite to our Slack and give the `#marketing` channel a shout!

 ## Contributing money